NI Protocol: UK and EU reach agreement on trade data sharing

 The EU and UK say there is a "new basis" for talks on the Northern Ireland protocol after agreement was reached on sharing trade data.

-The agreement will allow the EU to access to UK IT systems which will give detailed information about goods flowing from GB to Northern Ireland.
+The agreement will allow the EU to access UK IT systems which will give detailed information about goods flowing from GB to Northern Ireland.

 Agreement in this area is seen as a key step to reaching a broader deal.